The ILO Mission

 The Primary Goal of the ILO Mission is to Expand Human Understanding of the Cosmos Through Observation from Our Moon."

     ILOA, with four active lunar missions - including 1 currently on the lunar surface - and a robust Galaxy 21st Century Education program, continues to establish itself as a pioneer in Observation and Astronomy from the Moon.
 These four missions will enable the international ILOA teams the opportunity to participate and observe the Galaxy / Stars, local lunar environment, and Earth with various wavelengths, for differing durations, and from various lunar locations.
 As ILOA is based on Hawai`i Island, the missions will also secure Hawaii’s leadership in Astronomy for the next 100 years.

     Human Service Mission to the ILO on Moon South Pole is being advanced to high priority through collaboration / partnership with Golden Spike Company of Colorado, USA.
 ILOA hopes to advance this partnership by becoming the first non-founding equity investor in Golden Spike, after recently helping to fund a cutting-edge study, along with a distinguished team of organizations, to initiate development of a Human Lunar Lander.
 ILOA & GSC have since been collaborating, via the Galaxy Forum program, on Global Outreach Campaign to garner support for both organizations.
 The goal of GSC and ILOA is to achieve a Human Moon mission within the decade.

-ILOA is teaming with the Google Lunar XPrize Team Moon Express on a precursor mission known as ILO-X. For this mission, ILOA will place a 10-cm optical telescope on the team’s lunar lander scheduled for 2015.
+    ILOA is teaming with the Google Lunar X Prize Team Moon Express on a precursor mission known as ILO-X. For this mission, ILOA will place a 7-cm optical telescope on the team’s lunar lander scheduled for 2015.

     The ILOA is an interglobal enterprise incorporated in Hawaii as a 501(c)(3) non-profit to help realize the multifunctional ILO -- to advance human knowledge of the Cosmos through observation from our Moon, and to participate in lunar base build-out.
 The ILOA also since 2008 has co-sponsored with its Space Age Publishing Company affiliate an international series of Galaxy Forums and a Lunar Commercial Communications Workshop.